Murder Charge Over High-Rise Fall

 Lawyer Mark Williams, from Potts Lawyers, appeared for Cairns in the Southport Magistrates Court this morning when the case was adjourned to July 23.

-Outside court Mr Williams said his client would be “vigorously defending” the charges but declined to comment further.
+Outside court Mr Williams said his client would be “vigorously defending” the criminal charges but declined to comment further.

 Cairns was held in the watch house and was not required to appear before the court.
 He will remain in custody until the July 23 hearing.